-You should know roughly the length of sales cycle required for conversion, how much that customer is willing to pay and their price sensitivity, and even the proportion of those potential customers coming through your site.
+You should know roughly the length of your sales cycle required for an optimal conversion rate, how much that customer is willing to pay and their price sensitivity, and even the proportion of those potential customers coming through your site.
 Furthermore, you should know what moves those customers to buy, what features they find most valuable, etc. Do this on a quantitative level though, not just guessing.

 Optimizing your sales and marketing funnel seems like one of the easier exercises for you to do, because you essentially have complete control over the process.
 Keep in mind though that optimizing for the wrong customer won’t do you much good in the long run, so make sure you focus on point one first.

 That being said, you need to quantify each step of the process, and also understand exactly how many visits lead to leads, how many leads lead to opportunities, and how many opportunities lead to customers.
 Focusing on those three main areas provides a fulcrum for you to focus on different stages and experiment from with different channels, sales practices, etc.

 Experimentation is key, but also keep in mind that you want to automate as much as possible.
 Hundreds of products exist to help in this effort (HubSpot, Help Scout, Salesforce, etc.).
 Find what works for you and what you need for each stage of your funnel and improve your efficiency as much as possible.